-Lenders want to ensure that allowing you a loan is a safe move.
-Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of an individual having a better credit score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+You can qualify for a mortgage with a lower score, but the interest accumulated over time could be more than double the amount of someone with a higher credit score.

-We're used to working with all levels of credit scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of FICO scores.
+Call us at 8505856466 and we can help you get on the right track to the home of your dreams.

 You want a better score, but how do you get there?
 Building your FICO score takes time.
-It can be difficult to make a significant change in your credit score with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by wisely using credit.
+It can be rare to make a significant change in your FICO score with quick fixes, but your score can improve in a few years by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+Here are some methods to improve your credit score:

-- Keep up with payments.
-Late payments kill your credit score.
-It's one of the reasons people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're able to make payments to a bank.
+- Pay on time.
+Delinquent payments drastically lower your credit score.
+It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
+Yes, it takes longer to restore your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.

-- Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is holding the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at a lower balance than to have the most of your debt taking up the balance a single card.
+- Even out your debt.
+At first, this doesn't sound like a good idea.
+But, you don't want to have one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the majority of your debt taking up the balance a single card.

-Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Coast to Coast Property Brokers, the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Coast to Coast Property Brokers, the loan application process is sure to go more smoothly so you, too, can become a homeowner.